Jan 18, 2023

 - Do you use your car for business?

 - Who drives your vehicle?
-Do you need to add an occasional driver to your policy?
+Do you need to remove or add an occasional driver?

-- Have your coverage needs changed?
-Do you need to increase or decrease coverage limits?
+- Have your insurance needs changed?
+Do you need to increase or decrease limits?

 - Do you have winter tires?

-- Have you added any upgrades to your vehicle (stereo, auto car starter, tint, aftermarket accessories)?
+- Have you added any upgrades to your vehicle (stereo, auto car starter, window tint, aftermarket accessories)?

-- Have you recently upgraded the vehicle security?
-Added an anti-theft device?
+- Have you recently upgraded the vehicle security, such as an anti-theft device?

-Insurance renewal time is also your opportunity to update your information with your broker or insurer.
-Here is some information to update :
+Renewal time is also an opportunity to update your information with your insurer, such as :

-- Mailing address : Your postal code impacts the rates.
+- Mailing address : Your postal code impacts the price.

 - Contact information : Ensure your phone number and email address are up to date.